felixgro/boids-simulation/README.md

 # boids-simulation
-Implementation of Craig Raynold’s boids algorithm written in Typescript.
+Implementation of Craig Raynold’s boids algorithm written in Typescript.<br>
 [_See Demo_](https://felixgro.github.io/boids-simulation/)

 ## Boid.. what?